Learn about our Vision & Priorities

 (607) 255-0056; (TTY) 711

-Provides programs and consultation services centered on parenting, eldercare, self-care, and flexible work.
-Additional support services are available such as the Faculty Dependent Care Travel Fund, Family Helper List, Lactation Support Program, and caregiving newsletters.
+Provides programs and consultation services centered on self-care, parenting, eldercare, and flexible work.
+Additional support services are available such as no-cost membership with Care.com, Preparing for Baby Series, Lactation Support, Parent Workshops and Newsletters, Adult Caregiving Support Network, and the Faculty Dependent Care Travel Fund.